[switchknife's slash recommendations]

-One More' by DementorDelta, RATED NC-17
+'Room for One More' by DementorDelta, RATED NC-17

 Written in honor of Valentine's Day, and thus suitably romantic and very, very hot.
 Everyone should be familiar with DementorDelta's work by now--she combines sex and affection and wit in a way that is deeply satisfying.
 Harry finally moves in with Severus; but the unpacking results in some rather... impromptu sex on the carpet.
 Just lovely.

 Quote: "You did say you wanted to get this done today?"
 Severus asked archly, then rolled his eyes as if recalling something.
 "Seems to me, promises were made of finishing moving you in, and reservations for a secluded romantic dinner for two?"
 He eyed Harry's snug jeans with dark heat.
 "Which we'll never get to if we give into your libido every time your cock catches a strong breeze."

 'Opposites Still Attract' by DementorDelta, RATED NC-17, QUASI-ROLEPLAY

 Hotter than hot and beautifully intimate.
 Not to mention original.
 Ever wonder what wizards do for porn?
 DementorDelta teaches us in the best possible way--by example.
 Pure, unadulterated smut of the best kind.

 Quote: "Muggles watch.
 Wizards do.
 They spend their lives thinking up new ways to watch.
 We spend ours finding new ways to make it possible."

 'Fool's Night' by Juxian Tang, RATED NC-17, EXTREME VIOLENCE, REFERENCES TO RAPE